Saint Library

 Condemned by Diocletian

-His Christian faith exposed, Sebastian is bound to a stake and shot with arrows by imperial archers, then left for dead on the Field of Mars.
+His Christian faith discovered, Sebastian is bound to a stake on a military training field and shot with arrows by imperial archers, then left for dead.

 c.
 288